matiasraisanen/food-fight/README.md

 ## Back end

 The back end is built and deployed using AWS Cloud Development Kit ([AWS CDK](https://aws.amazon.com/cdk/)), which lets the developer define the infrastructure as code.
-The benefit here is that making changes to deployed infrastructure is easy, as it can be done through code and using a without the need to use any slow GUI.
+The benefit here is that making changes to deployed infrastructure is easy, as it can be done through code and without the need to use any slow GUI.

 ## Front end